 Ashley joined Watsi on July 10th, 2014.
-Seven years ago, Ashley joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Ashley's most recent donation traveled 8,500 miles to support Samuel, an 18-month-old baby boy from Kenya, to fund a colostomy to help heal his birth condition.
+Nine years ago, Ashley joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Ashley's most recent donation traveled 1,900 miles to support Aaron, a 16-month-old baby boy from Haiti, to fund heart surgery.

 Ashley has funded healthcare for 99 patients in 13 countries.